apollographql/apollo/docs/source/platform/schema-validation.md

 1. **Failure**: Either the schema is invalid or the changes _will_ break current clients.
 2. **Notice**: This change is safe and will not break current clients.

 Changes are assigned a severity based on the operation reported against the schema(chosen with `--tag`, `current` by default).
-If an operation uses an affected element, then the change is marked as a `Faulure`.
+If an operation uses an affected element, then the change is marked as a `Failure`.
 When any change in the set is marked as a failure, the overall status of validation dictates the CLI's exit code and GitHub status.

 > Note: If no metrics are associated with the tag, then all changes will be assigned `Notice`.f

 ### CLI output

-Running a schema validation check is as simple as running `apollo service:check` on the command line from within an service repository that has been configured to be an Apollo project.
+Running a schema validation check is as simple as running `apollo service:check` on the command line from within a service repository that has been configured to be an Apollo project.

 > **Note:** [Skip ahead](#setup) to the setup section for details on how to configure your project for schema change validation.